 Admission is made on a competitive basis; the students are assessed on the basis of their previous academic record.

-Students who have not completed their Civil Engineering or Architecture or an equivalent degree but predict to graduate before August 31, 2020, can apply to the Master course and receive a grant.
-If selected, their admission will be conditional on the receipt of the degree diploma by the MSc Secretariat before July 31, 2020 (European Commission grant holders) and August 31, 2020 (other applicants).
+Students who have not completed their Civil Engineering or Architecture or an equivalent degree but predict to graduate before July 31, 2023, can apply to the Master course and receive a grant.
+If selected, their admission will be conditional on the receipt of the degree diploma by the MSc Secretariat before July 31, 2023.

 Upon application, students must provide: